Adrian

 Analysis paralysis is your worst enemy.
 Overthinking every decision can stall your progress.
 Sometimes, it's better to make a decision and learn from your mistakes than to remain stuck in inaction.

-Here are my two cents to help you avoid the same mistakes I made:
+Here are six actionable takeaways to help you avoid the same mistakes I made:

 - Avoid getting lost in legal matters: It's good to have legal papers ready, but don't spend too much time on them.
-Use templates if you can and focus on growing your business.
+Use templates from trusted sources like Y Combinator or Clerky and focus on growing your business.

-- When hiring, look for growth roles: Make sure to focus on roles and tasks that help with growth and success, rather than getting stuck in formalities.
+- When hiring, look for growth roles: Your first hires should directly contribute to product development or revenue generation.
+Make sure to focus on roles and tasks that help with growth and success, rather than getting stuck in formalities.

 - Delay incorporation: Hold off on incorporating your company until your business model, product-market fit, and revenue plans are more settled.

-- Go after one main metric: Pick one crucial metric that's linked to the business's success, like user growth or revenue.
+- Focus on one key metric: Pick one crucial metric that's linked to the business's success, like user growth or revenue.

 - Keep an eye on what you're doing: If what you're doing is helping the business grow and make money, great, if not adapt asap.
 Adjust your focus as needed or pull the plug where needed.